completed, unless the drain is installed in the original ground with a

 infrastructure, which provide for replication of pre-construction stormwater infiltration

-, so that post-construction storm water discharges do not degrade the
+and runoff conditions, so that post-construction storm water discharges do not degrade the

-, chemical or biological characteristics of the receiving waters.
+physical, chemical or biological characteristics of the receiving waters.
 As described in

-nsive Stormwater Management Policy (#392-0300-002, September
+the DEP Comprehensive Stormwater Management Policy (#392-0300-002, September

 28, 2002), this may be achieved by the following:

-1. Infiltration.
+- Infiltration.
 Replication of pre-construction stormwater infiltration conditions.

-2. Treatment.
+- Treatment.
 Use of water quality treatment BMPs to ensure filtering out of the

-chemical and physical pollutants from the stormwater runoff
+chemical and physical pollutants from the stormwater runoff.

-3. Stream bank and Streambed Protection.
+- Stream bank and Streambed Protection.
 Management of volume and rate of post-

 construction stormwater discharges, using detention / retention and other means, to